-Edited by Jerry Rivers, Anonymous, Eng, Lynn and 1 other
+Edited by Jerry Rivers, Eng, Lynn, Nuance

 Many professionals who use their voice a great deal have had "burnt vocal cords" at some point in their career.
 This debilitating condition can ruin a career if it's recurring.
 Although it is brought on by acid reflux, the causes of the acid reflux can vary.
 Effective treatment can also vary from person to person.
 If you have pain in your vocal cords, and suffer at times from acid reflux, you can successfully treat this problem.

 Acid reflux is also known as acid indigestion, heartburn or pyrosis.